 If you have a pregnant hamster or are thinking about breeding hamsters, you probably have many questions, and the biggest one is how many baby hamsters your pet will have in a litter.
-The short answer is that you can expect an average of four pups in a hamster litter, but keep reading while we look at these interesting animals to see if we can get you a more precise number to help you get better prepared to manage and rehome them.
+The short answer is that you can expect an average of four pups in a hamster litter.
+But keep reading while we look at these interesting animals to see if we can get you a more precise number and help you get better prepared to manage and rehome them.

 How Large Is a Hamster Litter?

 Hamsters typically have 4–6 pups per litter, but the number can often go up to 12, with hamsters rarely seeing litter sizes as large as 20.
 The number of offspring can also fall if the mother decides to stop raising them or eats them.